 MARGARET M. RAMIREZ, PHD

 As a human geographer and interdisciplinary urban scholar, I broadly study social movements, racial geographies, inequality, and urban space.
-Born and raised in the San Francisco Bay Area, I am now based in Vancouver BC as an Assistant Professor of Geography at Simon Fraser University.
+Born and raised on Ohlone land in the San Francisco Bay Area, I am now based on Coast Salish territories in Vancouver BC as an Assistant Professor of Geography at Simon Fraser University.

 My work explores the interstices between racial capitalism and settler colonialism in cities across the Americas, and how the creative geographies of marginalized peoples are policed, co-opted and resist in gentrifying cities.
 I engage with urban studies, Black, Latinx & Indigenous geographies, perfor-mance & sound studies, and cultural theory to explore the ways that art and cultural practices weave urban futures.
 Ultimately, in my research, praxis, and collaborations, I seek spaces of rupture and possibility to envision the world and our relations otherwise.

 My writing has been published in Antipode, Environment & Planning D, Urban Geography, Political Geography, and Planning Theory & Practice.
-I have been envisioning and theorizing 'decolonial geographies' with Michelle Daigle at the AAG Meetings since 2015, and we have a chapter in Antipode's 50th anniversary collection Keywords in Radical Geographic Thought.
-Since 2017, I have been collaborating with the Anti Eviction Mapping Project, and I am co-editing the 'Indigenous Geographies of Resistance' chapter of AEMP's edited volume Counterpoints: A Bay Area Atlas of Displacement & Resistance with Savannah Kilner, which is due out in fall 2020.
-I am also a founding member of the Latinx Geographies Specialty Group, currently serving as the Secretary-Treasurer.
+Since 2017, I have been collaborating with the Anti Eviction Mapping Project, and I am co-editing the 'Indigenous Geographies of Resistance' chapter of AEMP's edited volume Counterpoints: A Bay Area Atlas of Displacement & Resistance with Savannah Kilner, due out in 2021.
+I am also a founding member of the Latinx Geographies Specialty Group, currently serving as the Co-Chair with Madelaine Cahuas.